Learn/Documentation

 Agent-level limits

 Settings that apply across all strategies on the same account.
-When any limit is hit, the agent stops automatically:
+When a configured threshold is detected, the agent can pause activity or notify you according to the mode you selected:

-• Maximum daily loss — all trading stops until the next day
+• Maximum daily loss — new entries can be paused until the next day

-• Maximum total drawdown — agent halts permanently until manually resumed
+• Maximum total drawdown — agent activity can be paused until manually reviewed

 • Maximum total open positions — cap across all strategies combined